cran-task-views/ChemPhys/ChemPhys.md

 978-1-420-05947-2, CRC Press, 2009, is associated with the package `r pkg("chemometrics")`.

+The book *Computational Physics with R* by James Foadi, ISBN 978-0-7503-2632-2, IOP Publishing, 2026, introduces R to physics students, with chapters on interpolation, differential equations, and Monte Carlo methods, among other subjects.

 A special issue of R News with a focus on [R in Chemistry](http://CRAN.R-project.org/doc/Rnews/Rnews_2006-3.pdf) was published in August 2006.
 A special volume of Journal of Statistical